biolab/orange-web2/public/license/_index.md

 Orange add-ons may have additional licensing requirements.
 Please, see their respective license files.

-If you want to cite Orange or give it an attribution, you can find more information <a href="/citation">here</a>.
+If you want to cite Orange or give it an attribution, you can find more information <Link url="/citation" name="here" />.